Code-Institute-Submissions/project-one-v2/README.md

 The functions of the website are to:-

-1. Provide a lite repository of projects for key stakeholders to access data on-demand.
+1. Provide a 'lite' repository of projects with key information for stakeholders to access data on-demand.

 2. Users will be able to discern from each Project page:-

    * A high level description of the project - this will allow users not familiar with the project to learn important information about the project.
+The content may include a description of the building as a minimum, but may be extended to include other key information like areas of buildings, the number of apartments, tenure types, etc.  This could be included in future interations of the website.

-   * The project timeline will show users the overall duration of the project, from early design and planning stages through to construction.
+   * The project timeline will provide users with the overall duration of the project, from early design and planning stages through to construction.
+The full detail of a project programme is not often recorded, often limited to construction durations, the final, longest and period of greatest expenditure.
+However, the overall duration is obviously important and other parts of the programme can be useful and informative, too.

-   * The cost breakdown will provide users with high-level, key cost information which may be compared to other projects.
+   * The cost breakdown will provide users with high-level, key cost information.
+The information is displayed on a cost per sqft basis, rather than the total cost.
+Whilst the total cost is obviously important, users will ask for the cost per sqft 9 out of 10 times in order to compare to other projects, and utilise the information for planning future projects.

    * A gallery has also been included so users may see how the project appears.
+Some users may use the site to refer for information, but may not have had any involvement in the project, so will be particularly relevant.

 3. The Overview page summarises key aspects of the Project pages:-
    * The timeline shows overlapping construction (only) durations.
-(As the construction duration is the most visible and cost significant period of the project, the Overview page limited the timeline to this aspect for comparison purposes.)
+As the construction duration is the most visible and cost significant period of the project, the Overview page limited the timeline to this aspect for comparison purposes.
-   * A benchmark of the Projects included allows for a comparison of the building costs per sqft.
+   * A benchmark of the Projects included displays a comparison of the building costs per sqft.
+As noted above, the cost of a project will be frequently sought by clients.
+This graph also displays the average cost, which users will also want to know.

 4. The footer includes:-
    * A site map of Wembley Park with locations of the Projects, and